leiguo3/leiguo3.github.io/about.md

 permalink: /about/
 ---

-6 years of software development experience and acquired a profound knowledge of Object–Oriented Design/Programming, Android Application Development and Software Testing
+6 years of software development experience and acquired a profound knowledge of Object–Oriented Design/Programming, Android Application Development and Software Testing.

 ### More Information